-The JC&C Board of Directors (the "Board") collectively holds the view that sound corporate governance is integral to JC&C's success.
+The JC&C Board of Directors (the "Board") holds the view that sound corporate governance is integral to JC&C's success in achieving its mission and vision to deliver sustainable growth to create evermore opportunities for its stakeholders in Southeast Asia.

-JC&C has in place corporate governance policies, practices and terms of reference for the Board, audit committee, nominating committee and remuneration committee.
-These are in line with the requirements of the Singapore Exchange ("SGX") and the Code of Corporate Governance 2018 (the "Corporate Governance Code").
+JC&C has in place corporate governance policies, practices and terms of reference for the Board, audit & risk committee, nominating committee and remuneration committee.
+These are in line with the requirements of the Singapore Exchange ("SGX") and the Code of Corporate Governance 2018 (the "Corporate")

+Governance Code").
 They are continually reviewed and refined in accordance with new and changing requirements.

-This report describes the corporate governance practices of JC&C for the financial year ended 31st December 2022 ("2022").
-JC&C has complied in all material aspects with the principles and guidelines of the Corporate Governance Code.
+This report describes the corporate governance practices of JC&C for the financial year ended 31st December 2023 ("2023").